awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/src/plugins/item-tracker/README.md

     POST http://localhost:8080/api/items:report
     ```

-    When your Amazon SES account is in the sandbox, both the sender and recipient
-    email addresses must be registered with Amazon SES.
+    When your Amazon Simple Email Service (Amazon SES) account is in the sandbox, both the sender and recipient email addresses must be registered with Amazon SES.

 ## Additional resources